temet.util

 calcQuantReduction(pos, quant, hsml, op, boxSizeSim, posSearch=None, treePrec='single', tree=None, nThreads=32)

-Calculate a reduction of a given quantity reduction on all the particles within a fixed search distance hsml around each pos.
+Calculate a reduction of a given quantity on all the particles within a fixed search distance hsml around each pos.
 If posSearch==None, then pos defines both the neighbor and search point sets, otherwise a reduction at the location of each posSearch is calculated by searching for nearby points in pos.

 Parameters: